apache/incubator-streampark-website/blog/6-streampark-usercase-joyme.md

 ![](/blog/joyme/alarm_eamil.png)

-Regarding alerts, we have developed a scheduled task based on StreamPark's t_flink_app table.
+Regarding alerts, we have developed a scheduled task based on Apache StreamPark's t_flink_app table.
 Why do this?
 Because most people might not check their emails promptly when it comes to email notifications.
 Therefore, we opted to monitor the status of each task and send corresponding monitoring information to our Lark (Feishu) alert group, enabling us to promptly identify and address issues with the tasks.
 It's a simple Python script, then configured with crontab to execute at scheduled times.

 ## 5 Common Issues